Quantification of Credal Uncertainty: A Distance-Based Approach: Additional Experimental Results

 \section{Additional Experimental Results}

 This appendix extends the empirical validation of Section~\ref{sec:exp}.
-We evaluate the proposed measures on selective prediction using Vision Transformer models as a state-of-the-art architecture for image classification combined with the relative likelihood credal set construction of \citet{lohr2025credal}, a recent methodology that offers principled control over the composition and size of the credal set.
-Beyond the performance validation, we reproduce and analyze in detail the pathological case identified in Section~\ref{sec:exp}.
+We evaluate the proposed measures in a selective prediction setting using Vision Transformer models, a state-of-the-art architecture for image classification, together with a credal predictor based on the relative-likelihood method of \citet{lohr2026credal}.
+Beyond performance validation, we reproduce and analyze in detail the pathological case identified in Section~\ref{sec:exp}.